IrisShaders/Iris/docs/usage/drivers.md

   - Intel: HD 4000 and below do not work with Iris on 1.17+.
 More modern Intel integrated graphics chips might work, but often have issues, and often do not deliver great performance with most shader packs.
 - macOS
   - Deprecated, will not be supported in the future, and we will spend no time investigating current issues.
 Things might work, things might not work.
 We're not able to do much since Apple has deprecated support for the industry-standard OpenGL API, which we depend on.
 M1 is particularly problematic.
   - In the future, support might be restored thanks to third parties developing compliant OpenGL driver implementations that work on macOS.
+This project in particular has quite some potential in that area: https://github.com/openglonmetal/MGL
 - Linux
   - Mesa: Fully supported.
 Some shader packs have issues with Mesa, but most have workarounds.
 Please ensure you are on the latest version of Mesa before reporting issues.
   - NVIDIA (proprietary drivers): Same as Windows.